“Tell me, why did you leave your last job?”

-It’s important to remember that there are neither bucket is inherently “good” or “bad.”
-There are good and bad reasons that fall into both.
+It’s important to remember that neither reason is inherently “good” or “bad,” as there are good and bad reasons that fall into both categories.

 The largest factor in how your answer is received is your reasoning and delivery.
 It’s super important that you properly explain your reasoning in a way that is concise and positive.
 Don’t fall into the trap of oversharing and never ever badmouth your current employer (no matter what the situation is).

-We’ve all had bad experiences in our careers, but that shouldn’t be what you lead with (or mentioned at all) in your answer.
+We’ve all had bad experiences in our careers, but that shouldn’t be what you lead with (or mention at all) in your answer.

 Instead, dial in on skills you have learned (even from a difficult situation), relationships you have built amid challenges and obstacles, positive customer interactions, and your ability to problem-solve in difficult circumstances.